Suu Kyi to investors - Myanmar is open for business

 Suu Kyi touted Myanmar's economic potential, its attractive geographical location, expanding domestic markets and young population.
 She also listed some of the reforms undertaken by her government since coming to power in 2016.

-"I stand here to reaffirm our commitment to continue our reform and to build an investment-friendly environment," Suu Kyi said in the capital Naypyitaw, launching the first official investment conference hosted by her administration.
+"I stand here to reaffirm our commitment to continue our reform and to build an investment-friendly environment," Suu Kyi said in the capital Naypyitaw, launching the first government-backed investment conference hosted by the Union of Myanmar Federation of Chambers of Commerce and Industry.

 "Please do come to Myanmar, soak in an atmosphere brimming with opportunities and witness our new-found economic vibrancy with your own eyes," she told a crowd of business people, diplomats and journalists gathered at a conference hall.